 Section 11.13.
 Wristwatch

 One wristwatch, secured to the wrist, may be worn in competition.
 This is considered track and field equipment, not jewelry.
+EXCEPTION: GPS watches are considered an aid, and, therefore, illegal.

 Section 11.14.
-Medic alert or Medical Medal
+Medical alert or Medical/Religious Medals